 How To Choose The Right Neck Pillow

-Almost one third of our life is spent sleeping.
-Sleep is an essential biological need.
-In addition to rest and relaxation, proper sleep is necessary in order to maintain good physical and mental health.
-In recent years, changes in lifestyle because of too many activities, sleep time is compressed to lesser and lesser amount.
 Neck pain can affect the time and quality of sleep.
 How to improve the quality of sleep by reducing the level of neck pain or discomfort and in such a limited duration of sleep is a very important issue which leads many people to seek a new pillow.
 Let’s try to shed some light on how to choose the right neck pillow for you.

 Why Know How To Choose The Right Neck Pillow?

 Many experts have suggested that poor neck posture and support during the night may be responsible for waking with neck pain and stiffness, headache and shoulder blade or arm pain.
 Headaches originating from the neck are called cervicogenic headaches.
 They are referred from the upper levels of the neck.
 Shoulder blade and arm pain can be referred from the lower levels of the neck.
-It is suggested that individuals who wake in the morning with symptoms that were not present the night before, or patients whose symptoms are worse in the morning than when they retired the preceding night, are probably either using an unsuitable pillow or adopting poor neck posture overnight.

 Studies have shown that a neck pillow can improve the quality of sleep and reduce pain levels.
-These studies, while usually of poor design and/or influenced by commercial incentives, focus on pillow design, rather than quality and specific properties of materials.
+These studies, while usually of poor design and/or influenced by commercial incentives, often focus on pillow design, rather than quality and specific properties of materials.
 Due to the large number of commercially available neck pillows, it is impossible to include all pillows in designed trials, thus studies regarding the how to choose the right neck pillow remain elusive and fail to surpass the credibility from health professionals providing patient advice based on the anecdotal suggestions of expert colleagues and professional associations.

 The quality of sleep is influenced by many factors.
 A good neck pillow is an essential factor, especially for those suffering from neck pain and discomfort.
 There are a wide variety of pillows available on the market today in various materials, shapes and sizes.
 They are always emphasized to be a better product to benefit neck pain and sleep than others.
 However, as noted, there is not clear scientific evidence to prove these claims.
-The purpose of this article will be focus on details of design and how to choose the right neck pillow optimal for good sleep.
+The purpose of this article will be focus on how to choose the right neck pillow optimal for good sleep.

 Obviously, you can’t try every pillow to see which works best.
 Often, a new pillow may provide instant feedback the next morning that it is the right one.
 Sometimes, a week or so is needed to determine if it is right.
 This is called an adaptation period and there may be some discomfort as you get accustomed to the new pillow.
-This does not mean acute pain or a significant increase in pain or sleep disturbance – just some discomfort.
+This does not mean acute pain or a significant increase in pain or sleep disturbance – just some temporary discomfort.

 There are many factors that influence the number of movements during sleep.
 Illnesses which affect sleep, like sleep apnea, caffeine and heavy meals before bed increase sleep movements, alcohol decreases motion initially and increases movement during the later sleep, and dreams.
 Uncomfortable bedding affects movements along with the level of comfort, which may be related to temperature, unfamiliar surroundings, noise, anxiety and stress.